KindCoder-no/SwedBankPay-DemoShop/FEEDBACK.md

 ### Feedback for the SwedBank Pay API/Payment integration

 ## Usage
-- The Documentation seems a little frustration and not that easy to understan what to do.
+- The Documentation seems a little frustration and not that easy to understand what to do.
+    - A lot of info/input fields that takes up a lot of space, and the users may scroll pass it and other important documentation